 Rehearsals: We practice on Monday nights from 7:30 to 9:00 pm at a private home in Stanton Heights, in the East End of Pittsburgh.
 See the calendar for details.
 Rehearsals are a fun opportunity to learn songs for upcoming concerts and also to practice vocal and choral techniques to improve our singing, both individually and as a choir.
 Rehearsals include monthly birthday cake for choir members and an annual December holiday party.

-Join the choir's e-mail list here.
+Visit the choir's Google Group here.